 Exactly what you take will depend on you and your budget.
-Generally you want to look for supplements containing Fenugeek, Blessed Thistle and Goat’s Rue.
-These are both herbs that have amazing milk boosting properties.
+Generally, you want to look for supplements containing Fenugeek, Blessed Thistle, and Goat’s Rue.
+These are herbs that have amazing milk-boosting properties.

 Pretty much the best milk supply booster supplement you can buy is Birth Song Botanitcal’s Let There Be Milk.
 This stuff is beyond awesome!
 You just put a few drops in your favorite drink a few times a day.

 Another very similar product is Motherlove’s More Milk drops.
-It has similar ingreidents to Let There Be Milk and comes in a larger bottle.
+It has similar ingredients to Let There Be Milk and comes in a larger bottle.
 It’s also normally in stock on Amazon!

 Sleep & Rest

 The last thing you can do to help increase your milk supply is to make sure you get enough rest.

 Sleep is very important to keep your body healthy.
 I know that getting enough sleep is nearly impossible with a new baby, but you can make sure you take time throughout the day to rest.

 If baby is sleeping, then make sure you take a nap too.
 The dishes and laundry can wait!
 It is vitally important that you rest as much as possible when trying to increase your milk supply.